dry-python/returns/docs/pages/converters.rst

 :func:`coalesce_result <returns.converters.coalesce_result>`,
 :func:`coalesce_ioresult <returns.converters.coalesce_ioresult>`,
 and :func:`coalesce_maybe <returns.converters.coalesce_maybe>`
-converters to covert containers to a regular value.
+converters to convert containers to a regular value.

 These functions accept two functions: one for successful case, one for failing case.